 Thank you to everyone who attended the Annual Meeting of the WWMD Riparian Owners on Saturday, September 28.
 A special thank you to the board and volunteers for all the work they put into the meeting.
-A summary of the meeting minutes is available on the Meeting Minutes page.
+A copy of the meeting minutes is available on the Meeting Minutes page.

 Voting at the Annual Meeting